Vyral/base-template/_posts/2020-08-25-q-how-can-we-help-buyers-compete-in-our-market.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>*Let us help you navigate our insanely competitive marketplace.*</em></p>
+*Let us help you navigate our insanely competitive marketplace.*

 Needless to say, ours has been a crazy busy real estate market.&nbsp;

 If you’re a buyer, believe me, **we understand your frustration about losing out in multiple-offer situations**, even on properties where your offered price was anywhere from $5,000 to $20,000 over list price.&nbsp;

 If you’re looking for something specific, reach out to our team and let us know what price point you’re looking at.
-We can give you a heads up in the marketplace when a home that matches your criteria crops up to make your life a bit easier.
+We can give you a heads up when a home that matches your criteria crops up to make your life a bit easier.

 **Speak to a lender before looking at homes or attending open houses** if you haven’t been pre-approved for a mortgage yet and you don’t have a pre-qualification letter.